 LCF supports student enterprise at every stage along the way; both during your studies and with business support afterwards.

-LCF’s Student Enterprise Team (SET) was set up in 2016 and engages with students who want business advice through 1-2-1s, skills build sessions, the London venture bus crawl, and over 700 hours of curriculum time to date.
+LCF’s Student Enterprise Team (SET) (now Graduate Futures) was set up in 2016 and engages with students who want business advice through 1-2-1s, skills build sessions, the London venture bus crawl, and over 700 hours of curriculum time to date.
 They have supported over 60 businesses and worked with over 600 students.
-SET holds the annual SET Challenge, which awards £9,000 total prize money, support and mentoring to LCF student entrepreneurs with a great idea, and winners have included sustainable underwear brand Lara Intimates.
+Graduate Futures hold the annual LCF is Enterprise Challenge, which awards £9,000 total prize money, support and mentoring to LCF student entrepreneurs with a great idea, and winners have included sustainable underwear brand Lara Intimates.

-LCF Founders Club is a series of alumni networking events organised by the Student Enterprise Team in collaboration with LCF's Alumni department.
+LCF Founders Club is a series of alumni networking events organised by the Graduate Futures team in collaboration with LCF's Alumni department.
 The first event was launched in February 2018 in association with Sheridan’s Law Firm at The Club at The Ivy where a panel of industry experts shared insights on Intellectual Property within the Fashion Industry.

 Since then, over 70 alumni business owners have come together at venues across London such as Grant Thornton and Quo Vadis to share best practices and discuss topics such as Investment and The Power of Social Media.